Curriculum Vitae of Andre Koch Torres Assis.

 - History and philosophy of science, physics experiments with simple materials.

-Countries visited to deliver lectures: India, Spain, England, Russia, France, Argentina, Colombia, Italy, Greece, Chile, Poland, Canada, Germany, USA.
+Countries visited to deliver lectures: India, Spain, England, Russia, France, Argentina, Colombia, Italy, Greece, Chile, Poland, Czech Republic, Canada, Germany, USA.

 Teaching experience at undergraduate and graduate levels: